L'etoile Duo

 L’Étoile Violin Duo

-Described as “outstanding” (Martín Llade, Melómano music magazine), L’Étoile Violin Duo was created by its members, concert violinists Hsin-Lin Tsai and Miguel Pérez-Espejo Cárdenas, as a result of their love for chamber music and, in particular, to explore, develop and expand the violin duo literature.
+Described as “outstanding” (Martín Llade, Melómano music magazine), L’Étoile Violin Duo was created by violinists Hsin-Lin Tsai and Miguel Pérez-Espejo Cárdenas as a result of their love for chamber music and, in particular, to explore, develop and expand the violin duo literature.

-Besides performing, the L’Étoile Violin Duo is committed to education.
-Both members are dedicated teachers whose students are First Prize winners and laureates in national and international competitions.
-Through master classes, workshops, presentations and outreach concerts, L’Étoile exposes audiences of all social and cultural backgrounds to a kaleidoscope of extraordinary music, fostering communication, collaboration and understanding of music.
+In addition to their performing, L’Étoile Violin Duo is deeply committed to education.
+They are dedicated teachers whose students are First Prize winners and laureates in national and international competitions.
+Through master classes, residencies and community engagement concerts, L’Étoile reaches audiences of all social and cultural backgrounds, fostering communication and understanding through a kaleidoscope of extraordinary music.

 Photograph by Raymond Huang.